Lemington Elementary School

 The Lemington Elementary School in the Lincoln-Lemington-Belmar neighborhood of Pittsburgh, Pennsylvania is a building from 1937.
 Portions of the exterior are ornamented with terracotta, and feature Mayan-inspired motifs such as an amber sunburst frieze and stylized human faces.
 It was listed on the National Register of Historic Places in 1986.

+The school currently houses Catalyst Academy Charter School, which was founded in 2020 and will serve grades K-8 by 2028.